 I love watching movies!
-I’ll open Netflix intending to watch something, but rarely actually watch anything.
+I’ll open Netflix intending to watch something, but rarely do I actually choose anything.
 I browse around, looking and looking, and after 20 minutes of looking, I just go to bed.
-If I don’t go to bed, I’ll just end up watching something I’ve already watched a thousand times like South Park.
+If I don’t go to bed, I’ll just end up watching something I’ve already watched a thousand times, like South Park.

 Having to choose from a plethora of different but similar options makes us feel anxious, stressed or even bored.
 A lot of the time we opt for what is familiar or we run away from making a choice at all.
 However, if you ask somebody if they want more choice while browsing for something, the answer is usually YES!
 A contradiction indeed.

 ‘The Jam Study’ demonstrates the choice paralysis a customer can endure when presented with too many choices.
 The study revealed how too much choice turned potential buyers away from the sugary fruit jelly!
 It found that while the big display case with 24 jams generated more interest, people were 10 times less likely to purchase a jar of jam than in the case of the smaller display with 6 jams.

 ‘The Jam Study’ study shows that while choice seems appealing at first sight, choice overload generates the wrong results.

 What does this mean for your website?